Kibbutz communal child rearing and collective education: Kibbutz movement education department

 The similarity of and philosophy of procedures was maintained by the departments of education of the kibbutz movement.
 They supervised the activities at the schools, had teachers' guidance programs, provided consultation to families of children with specific needs, published, set budgets, and determined the standards.

 The movement had a school for kibbutz education professional training where they also held a research center.

 End of collective education

 The kibbutzim evolved, and since the mid-1950s, and much more so since the 1970s, education was strongly influenced by these changes.
-People on the kibbutzim wanted their children to live at home and not in the children's house, so communal sleeping arrangements were brought to an end.
+The kibbutzim became less communal as the ideals of Zionism and socialism that the movement was founded upon became less popular with younger generations.
+Due to this, people on the kibbutzim wanted their children to live at home and not in the children's house, so communal sleeping arrangements were brought to an end.

 Standardization of teaching methods and the introduction of examinations to kibbutz schools did away with multi-disciplinary learning.
 Many of the younger generation born on the kibbutz left for the big cities, so the kibbutz population shrank and aged.
 Many kibbutzim also went through a process of privatization, and higher education became prevalent, together with a decrease in the prominence of agriculture.

-All these and other reasons caused the collectivism to deteriorate, and individualism to win out.
-This put an end to collective education.